woocommerce/qit-documentation/docs/README.md

 - [Dashboard](dashboard/getting-started.md): A UI-based test runner and test results viewer, available in your WooCommerce dashboard.
 - [CLI](cli/getting-started.md): A command line interface (CLI) based tool, which allows for running tests against published and development versions of an extension.
+- [GitHub Workflows](workflows/getting-started.md): GitHub workflow files that allow running tests regularly with QIT as part of a GitHub development workflow.

 ## Why does this toolkit exist? <!-- {docsify-ignore} -->